-- ➤ Calibration and application of the UCB-FEM hydrodynamic model was performed based on available data for normal tide and freshwater discharge conditions for existing conditions. - > Hydrodynamic conditions are analyzed to ascertain potential changes arising from construction of the James Island project.

-- > Sedimentation modeling was performed to estimate the change in bay sedimentation and scouring patterns and relative rates if the James Island project was constructed. - All results are subject to limitations of existing data, modeling capabilities and existing information regarding environmental resources and historical records.
-Hence, results depicted herein may be subject to modification in any additional future study stages as additional information is made available.
+- Calibration and application of the UCB-FEM hydrodynamic and sedimentation models was performed based on available data for normal tide and freshwater discharge conditions for existing conditions. - ➤ Hydrodynamic conditions are analyzed to ascertain potential changes to tide levels and current velocities arising from the construction of the proposed upland sites. - > Sedimentation modeling was performed to estimate the change in bay sedimentation, scouring patterns, and their relative rates due to construction of the proposed upland sites. - ➤ All results are subject to the limitations of existing data, modeling capabilities and existing information regarding environmental resources and historical records.
+Hence, results depicted herein may be subject to modification in any future study stages, as information is made available.